-McAfee Knob Appalachian Trail is a 7.7 mile moderately trafficked loop trail located near Salem, VA that features beautiful wild flowers and is rated as moderate.
+McAfee Knob Appalachian Trail is a 7.7 mile moderately trafficked loop trail located near Salem, Virginia that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash